El Dorado Kitchen

 On the Plaza, in the Rhythm of Wine Country

 Sonoma's Plaza exerts a particular gravitational pull on the town's dining scene.
 The eight-acre square, ringed by low-slung historic buildings, sets the tempo for how meals here tend to unfold: without urgency, oriented toward the afternoon, calibrated to the glass rather than the clock.
-El Dorado Kitchen sits on the western edge of that square at 405 1st St W, physically embedded in the Plaza's rhythm in a way that shapes what the dining experience asks of you before you've ordered anything.
+El Dorado Kitchen sits at 405 1st St W in Sonoma, serving seasonal California farm-to-table cooking at a casual, recommended-price address.
 The surrounding architecture is neither grand nor incidental; it frames a specific kind of wine-country leisure that the kitchen works within rather than against.

 Across wine-country California, this hotel-restaurant format has produced some of the more durable dining institutions.
 Single Thread Farm in Healdsburg represents the highest-formality version of the model in Sonoma County, where the inn and the restaurant operate as a unified, highly structured experience.
 El Dorado Kitchen operates at a considerably less formal register, which is consistent with Sonoma Plaza's overall dining character and with the expectations of its guest mix.